zgulde/cods/docs/faq.md

 Short answer: add, commit, and push to your deployment remote.

-If you are working by yourself, simply add and commit your code (possibly merge a branch into `master`), and push to the production remote.
+If you are working by yourself, simply add and commit your code (possibly merge a branch into `main`), and push to the production remote.

-If you are working on a team project, you should pull down the most recent version of the master branch locally, and push that to your production remote.
+If you are working on a team project, you should pull down the most recent version of the main branch locally, and push that to your production remote.

 ## Do I need to create a new server (droplet) for every site I want to host?